 In 1960, Metropolitan signed the first water supply contract (as amended, the State Water Contract) with DWR.
+The original term of the water supply contract was 75 years.
+In 2022, a contract extension was authorized which extended the original term by another 50 years to 2085.
 In addition to SWP water, Metropolitan also obtains water from water transfers, groundwater banking and exchange programs delivered through the California Aqueduct.